lsst-dm/dmtn-326/index.md

 could work, but presumably not within the required time constraints, at least not once a significant number of visits have been acquired.
 Currently the fastest we can do a 100x100 pixel cutout of a co-add (using GCS) is about 0.5s, with visits taking slightly longer (since the WCS is not fixed) but with the caveat that visits will never be hosted at Google after DP1.

+If it is also necessary to include source parameters for light-curve plotting in tabular form there will have to be an additional query to Qserv, as detailed in the previous section, along with explicit data ID driven Butler queries.

 ### Catalog-based cutouts